Regular Families of Kernels for Nonlinear Approximation

 \section{Approximation in $L_p$, $1\leq p <\infty$}

-To continue our study in the manner described in Step 2 above, we will make use of the wavelet expansion of a given function and approximate the wavelet as in Section \ref{SECCriteria}.
-For this we need a wavelet system whose generators are in $H_B$ where $B=B(0,R)$ contains the support of the Fourier transform of the mother wavelet.
-Fortunately, such wavelet systems are well known; for example the Meyer wavelet (see \cite{M,G}) forms one such system.
+As suggested in Step 2 above, we use wavelets to bridge the gap between $\schwartz_B$ and $L_p$.
+In order to use the results of Section \ref{SECCriteria}, we need a wavelet system whose generators are in $\schwartz_B$ where $B=B(0,R)$ contains the support of the Fourier transform of the mother wavelet.

+Fortunately, such wavelet systems are well known; for example the Meyer wavelet (see \cite{Daubechies,M,G}) forms one such system.
 So that the proofs extend easily to arbitrarily high dimensions (see especially Section \ref{SECGrowing}), we restrict to considering multivariate wavelet systems which are tensor products of univariate ones.
 Since we use the same methodology as \cite[Section 3]{HR}, we only list the relevant details adapted to our set up.
 Using the notation we find there, $I=c(I)+[0,\ell(I)]^d$ is a cube with corner $c(I)\in\mathbb{R}^d$ and side length $\ell(I)>0$.
 Encumbent upon the wavelet structure, we make use of dyadic cubes, i.e.

 Let $\mathcal{D}_j$ be the subset of cubes with common edge-length $2^j$.
 We will denote by $\psi_I$ the the natural affine change of variables: